alexsaves/answersmodule/Readme.md

 # Answers Sample Module Loader

-This a possible approach for delivering a number of client-side products, and possible approaches for configuring those products.
+This demonstrates two possible approaches for delivering a number of client-side products, and possible approaches for configuring those products.

 This prototype uses the [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) pattern to define products and dependencies.
+It supports two use cases: parallel loading, and a monolith payload.

+## Limitations of this example

+**This isn't a polished product**.
+I've made some comprimises for the sake of being able to demonstrate both parallel loading and a monolith payload.
+One that that's glaringly missing from this demo is any `domready` governing.
+It's possible we'd run into some race conditions on some machines, particularly IE without this.

+The point of this project to to illustrate a couple approaches as a conversation piece.
+Once we settle on an approach, or if we formally decide to do both, we would take the time to improve this system.

+## Parallel AMD

-Rather than rolling our code into a single (large) payload, we benefit from some degree of parallelism, and only retrieve the products we need on the pages we need them on.
+In this case, rather than rolling our code into a single (large) payload, we benefit from some degree of parallelism, and only retrieve the products we need on the pages we need them on.

-Here's the general architecture of the gateway script:
+Here's the general architecture of the gateway script for this scenario:

 ![Overall Architecture](https://raw.github.com/alexsaves/answersmodule/master/assets/uber_arch1.png)

 The individual modules below the gateway script are meant to be parallel requests.
 What isn't shown in this diagram is the resolution of interdependencies between these modules.
 Here is a workflow showing the basic flow:

 ![Workflow](https://raw.github.com/alexsaves/answersmodule/master/assets/uber_workflow1.png)

+## Monolith AMD

+In this case, we've kept the AMD pattern, but are rolling all the files into a single file.
+We still only execute the factories that apply to that configuration.

 ## Rollups vs parallel loading